Generative AI powered business banking

 A series of user interface designs showing a central numbers and a series of buttons around it, allowing the user to incrementally change the value.

-UI exploration around how the “daisy wheel” overlay could allow users to quickly changes bid prices without taking their hand off the mouse.
+UI exploration around how the “daisy wheel” overlay could allow users to quickly and incrementally adjust bid prices without taking their hand off the mouse.

 Improving functionality